mthspm/SOA-Discord-Bot/README.md

 Clone a development version of this repository locally

     git clone git://github.com/mthspm/SOA-DISCORD-Bot.git

+Make sure a folder named 'logs' exists on SOA-DISCORD-BOT/app

 Once you have a copy of the source, you can embed it in your Python package, or install it into your site-packages easily

     $ cd repository_path
     $ pip3 install -r requirements.txt

 NOTE: In order to run the music functions, you will also need to download ffmpeg and add the path of the 'bin' ffmpeg folder to the PATH on environment variable,